Commerce Department Urges Crackdown On Imported Steel And Aluminum

 The Commerce Department argues that growing imports of steel and aluminum — driven in part by overproduction in China — have so weakened America's producers that a future military mobilization could be at risk.

-The department notes that employment in the aluminum industry fell by 58 percent between 2013 and 2016, while employment in the steel industry dropped 35 percent in the last 20 years.
+The department notes that employment in the aluminum industry fell by 58 percent between 2013 and 2016, while employment in the steel industry dropped 35 percent in the past 20 years.
 America now imports 90 percent of its primary aluminum.
 And only one company in the country produces the high-quality aluminum alloy used for military aerospace purposes.

 The import restrictions are designed to ensure that American steel and aluminum plants operate at 80 percent of capacity, which the department considers necessary to ensure long-term viability.
 U.S. steel plants currently operate at about 73 percent of capacity, while aluminum plants operate at just 48 percent capacity.

-The department suggests a variety of ways the United States could act to restrict imports.
+The department suggests a variety of ways the United States can act to restrict imports.

 For steel, the recommendations are: